 Kauh is an expert in child and adolescent development and program evaluation, having earned a PhD in Human Development and Family Studies from The Pennsylvania State University with a doctoral minor in Statistics.
 She also holds an MS in Human Development and Family Studies from The Pennsylvania State University and a BA in Psychology from Wellesley College.
 She has authored numerous research reports, peer-reviewed articles, and book chapters on child development, out-of-school time initiatives, youth mentoring, youth violence prevention, and childhood obesity prevention.
 She is a member of the Society for Research on Adolescence, the Society for Prevention Research, the Society for Research in Child Development, the American Evaluation Association, and the Asian Americans/Pacific Islanders in Philanthropy.

 Previously, Kauh was the senior research associate and director of Management Information Systems for Public/Private Ventures in Philadelphia, where she directed and managed evaluations of out-of-school time, mentoring, and violence reduction programs for youth.
 She also served as a statistical consultant for MentorPRO in Washington, D.C., was an evaluation advisory board member with the Providence After School Alliance in Providence, R.I., and worked as a graduate assistant and instructor for five years with The Pennsylvania State University, University Park, Pa.

-Born in South Korea, Kauh grew up in Lower Merion, Pa. and now resides in Newtown, Pa. with her husband and two children.
+Kauh was raised in Lower Merion, Pa., and now resides in Bucks County, Pa., with her husband and two children.
 She enjoys watching a host of reality television shows and spending time with her family.